saveentoor/Boomtown/README.md

 # Boomtown 🏙
 Boomtown is a fully functional web-based application to support a local sharing economy.
 It was built using React, Redux, and Graphql.
 Boomtown allows users to share their items and borrow from other users.

+This web application is based off of a share economy, and it was built using React, Redux, and Graphql.
+The Boomtown Server project is the web server compliment to this front-end project.

 ## Server